defold/defold.github.io/tutorials/grading.md

    ![game.project](../images/grading/game_project.png)

 Now the game is set up to run with a new render pipeline that we can modify.
 To test that our render script copy is used by the engine, run your game, then do a modification to the render script that will give a visual result, and then reload the script.
-For example, you can disable the drawing of tiles and sprites, then press <kbd>⌘ + R</kbd> to hot-relad the "broken" render script into the running game:
+For example, you can disable the drawing of tiles and sprites, then press <kbd>⌘ + R</kbd> to hot-reload the "broken" render script into the running game:

 ```lua
 ...